dartmoon-io/laravel-localized-routes/README.md

 - `locale_name($locale, $default = null)` returns the locale name for the specified locale

 - `default_locale()` returns the default locale

+- `available_alternates()` returns the available alternates for the available locales

 ## Using a different LocaleProvider
 By default the package uses the `Dartmoon\LaravelLocalizedRoutes\App\LocaleProviders\DefaultLocaleProvider` to get the current locale from the `locales.php` config file.